Why Should You Make This Recipe

 Notes

-• Yields: This recipe makes about 6-7 cups of pasta salad that is ideal for six (generous) servings as a side dish.
+• Yields: This recipe makes about 6-7 cups of pasta salad, ideal for 6 (generous) servings as a side dish.
 The nutritional values below are per serving.

 • Storage: Leftovers can be stored in an airtight container in the fridge for up to 4 days.
-It is normal to get a bit soggy as it sits.
-Be sure to give it a good toss and taste (and adjust) the seasoning before serving.
+The salad may absorb some of the dressing as it sits, which is normal.
+Give it a good toss and taste and adjust the seasoning before serving.

 Nutrition